Italian immigration to Belgium

-Italian Belgians (italo-belgi; italo-belges; Italiaanse Belgen) are Belgians citizens of Italian descent.
+Italian Belgians (italo-belgi; italo-belges; Italiaanse Belgen) are Belgian citizens of Italian descent.
 The term may also refer to someone who has immigrated to Belgium from Italy.

 History

 The first Italians in Belgium were some Tuscan merchants and bankers of the Renaissance, and subsequently a few dozen artisans and exiles until the 18th century.

 In the early 19th century, a small community of Italians began to emerge, almost all of them from the north, in the main cities of Wallonia and in Brussels.
 These Italians, even if a few hundred, made their influence felt in the revolts for the independence of Belgium in 1830.

-A part of the Italian emigration to Belgium dedicated themselves to work in the coal mines of Wallonia, but emigration was always limited until the 20th century.
+In 1910, only 4,490 Italians lived in Belgium.
+They only became a large group starting in the 1920s, when many came to work as laborers in the mining and steel industries of Wallonia.
+These industries then had a great need for manpower that could not be covered by the internal market.
+From 1922, the Belgian mines began to recruit workers in Italy; others have come to the country of their own accord.
+Thus, the Italian community grew to about 30,000 people.
+However, Italians were not the largest group of guest workers at the time.
+During the interwar period, the most numerous foreigners were Eastern Europeans.
 It also faded in the years of fascism until it was made up of a few dozen anti-fascist exiles.

 After World War II, Belgium faced a shortage of coal.
 This deficiency could have had consequences for its reconstruction and for the entire industrial sector.
 In response to the labor shortage for the coal mines, the Belgian government called on foreign workers.
-Since the manpower potential of Eastern Europe was no longer available, due to the division of Europe into two blocks, the Italians were called to work in the mines.
+Since the manpower potential of Eastern Europe was no longer available, due to the division of Europe into two blocs (the Eastern Bloc and the Western Bloc), the Italians were called to work in the mines.